dylanviyar/Bike-Sales-Excel-Project/MusicAnalysis.md

 ### Business Task

-*Analyze data containing information on the top performing songs of 2023 to understand listning preferences and provide artists with data-driven suggestions for music curation targeted for the general public*
+*Analyze data containing information on the top performing songs of 2023 to understand listening preferences and provide artists with data-driven suggestions for music curation targeted for the general public*

 # 2. The Data